naturalis/barcode_validator/README.md

 ## Acknowledgments

-This tool was developed to support the Bioscan Genomics Europe (BGE) and ARISE projects, as well as general DNA barcoding initiatives at Naturalis Biodiversity Center.
+This tool was developed to support the Biodiversity Genomics Europe (BGE) and ARISE projects, as well as general DNA barcoding initiatives at Naturalis Biodiversity Center.